How the Judging Process Works … and What the Judges are Looking For

 Round 2 – Interviews

-Those people, teams and organisations that are shortlisted will be notified in early March.
+Those people, teams and organisations that are shortlisted will be notified in April.

-A unique and important part of the UK National Contact Centre Awards is that every shortlisted nominee has a face-to-face interview, either by panel, visit or conference.
+A unique and important part of the UK National Contact Centre Awards is that every shortlisted nominee has a face-to-face interview, which this year will be conducted remotely.

 Interviews will last around one hour, with the opportunity to share key achievements over the last 12 months.